-*The Matthews COVID-19 testing facility is closed.*
+*The Gaston and Matthews COVID-19 testing facilities are closed.*

 Tryon Medical Partners will open our remote testing location to give patients access to flu and COVID-19 testing without leaving their vehicles.
 Starting Tuesday, March 17, the first location will be in Matthews, located at 630 Matthews Township Parkway, with more to come.